Home

 Improve TV Reception

-It is extremely unwise to cascade two or more digital TV signal boosters (I.E. to use more than one Freeview signal booster chained together) as this can cause signal overload at the TV and lead to poor television interference immunity.
+It is extremely unwise to cascade two or more digital TV signal boosters (I.E. to use more than one Freeview signal booster chained together), as this can cause signal overload at the TV and lead to poor television interference immunity.

-Despite our advice on the negative effects of cascading TV amplifiers, it is perfectly acceptable to fit a masthead amplifier at your TV aerial (powering it up the coaxial cable) and then to feed the RF output of your Sky+ box to a separate distribution amplifier (loft box), as these devices have just enough signal amplification to counter the coaxial cable losses of a typical TV aerial installation.
-In these circumstances, it is advisable to fit a masthead amplifier with no more than 10dB of gain to avoid interference problems.
+Despite our advice on the negative effects of cascading TV amplifiers, it is perfectly acceptable to fit a masthead amplifier at your TV aerial (powering it up the coaxial cable) and then to feed the RF 2 output of your Sky+ box to a separate distribution amplifier (loft box), as these devices have just enough signal amplification to counter the coaxial cable losses of a typical TV aerial installation.
+In these circumstances, it is advisable to fit a masthead amplifier with no more than 15dB of gain to avoid interference problems.

 The least effective type of digital TV signal booster is the cheap "set back" type which is fitted close to your television (pictured right).
 As the name suggests this type of TV aerial amplifier is connected at your television - between your television and the aerial face plate in your viewing room.